XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Problem Formulation

-~\autoref{eq:sched_dep} indicates that the dependency order must be maintained in a schedule. ~\autoref{eq:hw_occupancy} illustrates that a hardware piece (e.g., a systolic array-based accelerator) cannot run two models simultaneously.
-That is, if a hardware module can run multiple models at the same time, the hardware module should be treated as multiple smaller hardware modules.
-This is to prevent potential confusion around the definition of a unit hardware module for running models.
+The dependency condition indicates that the dependency order must be maintained in a schedule.
+The hardware occupancy condition indicates that a hardware piece (e.g., a systolic array-based accelerator) cannot run two models simultaneously.
+That is, if a hardware piece can run multiple models simultaneously, it should be treated as multiple smaller hardware pieces.